SATACorp/Documents/Architecture.md

 ## Architecture
 ### Models
-* Supported by an external online server, the data will reside mostly outside of the application.
-* State management handled within contextually within Main application component.
-Smaller components will be stateless
-### Views
-* The content displayed within the main user feed
-* Content displayed by the quizzes
-### Controllers
-* Navigation buttons displayed on the Navbar
-* Buttons displayed on quiz

 1. QuizModel
   * This component is a Model that stores all the quizzes that can be shown to the user and the results of each quiz that the user has submitted
   * This component is only stored on the server